 - Take care of a correct area-wide grounding of the inactive metal parts when installing your components. - Install a central connection between the ground and the protected earth conductor system. - Connect all inactive metal extensive and impedance-low. - Please try not to use aluminium parts.
-Aluminium is easily oxidizing and is therefore less suitable for grounding. - When cabling, take care of the correct line routing. - Organize your cabling in line groups (high voltage, current supply, signal and data lines). - Always lay your high voltage lines and signal respectively data lines in separate channels or bundles. - Route the signal and data lines as near as possible beside ground areas (e.g. suspension bars, metal rails, tin cabinet). - Proof the correct fixing of the lead isolation. - Data lines must be laid isolated. - Analog lines must be laid isolated.
-When transmitting signals with small amplitudes the one sided laying of the isolation may be favourable. - Lay the line isolation extensively on an isolation/protected earth conductor rail directly after the cabinet entry and fix the isolation with cable clamps. - Make sure that the isolation/protected earth conductor rail is connected impedance-low with the cabinet. - Use metallic or metallised plug cases for isolated data lines.
+Aluminium is easily oxidizing and is therefore less suitable for grounding. - When cabling, take care of the correct line routing. - Organize your cabling in line groups (high voltage, current supply, signal and data lines). - Always lay your high voltage lines and signal respectively data lines in separate channels or bundles. - Route the signal and data lines as near as possible beside ground areas (e.g. suspension bars, metal rails, tin cabinet). - Proof the correct fixing of the lead isolation. - Data lines must be shielded. - Analog lines must be shielded.
+When transmitting signals with small amplitudes the one sided laying of the isolation may be favourable. - Cables for frequency inverters, servo and stepper motors must be shielded. - Lay the line isolation extensively on an isolation/protected earth conductor rail directly after the cabinet entry and fix the isolation with cable clamps. - Make sure that the isolation/protected earth conductor rail is connected impedance-low with the cabinet. - Use metallic or metallised plug cases for isolated data lines. - In special use cases you should appoint special EMC actions. - Consider to wire all inductivities with erase links. - Please consider luminescent lamps can influence signal lines. - Create a homogeneous reference potential and ground all electrical operating supplies when possible. - Please take care for the targeted employment of the grounding actions.
+The grounding of the PLC serves for protection and functionality activity. - Connect installation parts and cabinets with your PLC in star topology with the isolation/protected earth conductor system.
+So you avoid ground loops. - If there are potential differences between installation parts and cabinets, lay sufficiently dimensioned potential compensation lines.